naggie/crates/README.md

-Crates is a database for your media allowing F2F sharing.
+Crates is a database for your media allowing F2F curation and sharing of playlists.

 **BASE CLASSES WILL BE PROVIDED**.
 For iterative modules, a generator interface